-To take up this challenge as civil society, WSM, ACV-CSC, CM-MC and their partner organizations in Africa, Asia, Latin-America and Belgium have been implementing a networking strategy bringing together different social movements around a shared vision on the right to social protection.
-This strategy has resulted, since 2008, in the progressive development of a thematic network on the right to social protection: INSP!R, the International Network for Social Protection Rights.
+To take up this challenge as civil society, WSM and its partner organisations in Africa, Asia, Latin-America and Belgium have been implementing a networking strategy bringing together different social movements around a shared vision on the right to social protection.
+This strategy has resulted, since 2008, in the progressive development of a thematic network on the right to social protection.